xuankimtran/docs-1/pages/katalon-studio/docs/ws-get-har-file-generation.md

 ## Description

-Check HAR file generation option is enabled or disabled.
+With this keyword, you can check whether HAR file generation is enabled or disabled.

 ## Parameters